-&lt;sup>14 Note that the loan volume (and also the associated risk) of each borrower in our sample is extremely small given the size of the loan portfolio of each bank, and hence if none of the banks are accepting a borrower's application it is because of borrower factors (e.g. risk).
+15 Note that the loan volume (and also the associated risk) of each borrower in our sample is extremely small given the size of the loan portfolio of each bank, and hence if none of the banks are accepting a borrower's application it is because of borrower factors (e.g. risk).

-&lt;sup>15 For banks, a bank fixed effect captures all unobserved bank heterogeneity, including bank expectations.
+16 For banks, a bank fixed effect captures all unobserved bank heterogeneity, including bank expectations.